jasonwoodland/iTerm2-borderless/README.md

 * ~~Extra window padding~~ You can now change the margins in *Preferences > Advanced > General*
 * ~~Reverted to slightly bolder font smoothing~~ Set *Preferences > Profiles > Text > Use thin strokes for anti-aliased text* to Never

-Copy `Terminal.app` to `/Applications` or apply the patch yourself.
+Copy `iTerm2.app` to `/Applications` or apply the patch yourself.
 (Open an issue if it fails patching so I can fix it)

 ## Patch it yourself